npscience/eLife-at-MozFest2017/README.md

 # Thank you for collaborating

-Lovely write-up by @rgaiacs @yoyehudi @dpshelio at https://software.ac.uk/blog/2018-01-15-mozfest-2017 :heart:
+Lovely write-up by @rgaiacs @yochannah @dpshelio at https://software.ac.uk/blog/2018-01-15-mozfest-2017 :heart: